 How do I paraphrase correctly?

-To paraphrase well, you will need to pull out the most important points and write them in your own words.
-Rather than just summarising the author’s ideas, try to be selective about what you include and link it into the argument you are making.
+To paraphrase well, you will need to read and understand the original text and re-write it in your own words.
 This will allow your writing to flow and demonstrate that you have understood what you have read.
 Remember, if you write something too similar to the original, it would count as plagiarism.

 Here’s an example: